bariasunka-svg/spamguard-api/README.md

 ## Academic Context

-I built this project as part of my Master's research at Chaoyang University of Technology (CYUT), Taiwan, where I investigated cross-domain email spam detection using adversarially trained transformer models.
+We built this project as part of our Master's research at Chaoyang University of Technology (CYUT), Taiwan, where we investigated cross-domain email spam detection using adversarially trained transformer models.

-**Thesis title:** *Cross-Domain Email Spam Detection Using Adversarially Trained Transformer Models*
+**Thesis title:** *Disentangling Data Diversity and Adversarial Robustness in Cross-Domain Email Spam Detection: Empirical Evidence from Multi-Corpus DistilBERT Training*
 **Author:** Bari Asunka
+**Advisor:** 陳金鈴 博士 (Chin-Ling Chen)
 **Institution:** Chaoyang University of Technology (CYUT), Taichung, Taiwan
 **Degree:** Master of Science in Information Management

-### How My Thesis Research Connects to This API
+### How Our Thesis Research Connects to This API

 | Thesis Contribution | How It Appears in This Codebase |
 |---------------------|---------------------------------|